Colombia travel guide

 Express kidnappings - short-term opportunistic abductions, aimed at extracting cash from the victim - also occur.
 Victims can be targeted or selected at random and held while criminals empty their bank accounts with stolen cash cards.
 Most cases in major cities involve victims that have been picked up by taxis hailed from the street.
 There have been incidents where those who have resisted the kidnappers’ demands have been killed.

-Illegal armed groups and criminal gangs are active in all of the Departments where coca is cultivated, processed or transported, as well as in many cities.
+Illegal armed groups and criminal gangs are active in all of the departments where coca is cultivated, processed or transported, as well as in many cities.
 The risk is particularly significant in rural areas near to the borders with Panama, Venezuela and Ecuador; in the Parque Nacional Natural de La Macarena in the Department of Meta; and the port towns of Buenaventura in the Department of Valle de Cauca, Turbo in the Department of Antioquia and Tumaco in the Department of Nariño.

-In many rural areas the authority of the Colombian State is limited, and the British Embassy’s ability to help British nationals in trouble in these areas will also be limited.
-If you travel to remote or dangerous areas, seek professional security advice and make arrangements for your security throughout your visit.
+In many rural areas the authority of the Colombian state is limited, and the British Embassy’s ability to help British nationals in trouble in these areas will also be limited.
+If you travel to remote areas, travel with recognised tour operators, and make arrangements for your security throughout your visit.
 You should also seek up-to-date advice from the local authorities before each stage of your journey.
 Mobile and internet connection in rural areas is often limited.The Pacific coast of Chocó is a popular eco-tourist destination.
 However, much of Chocó is remote.
 Illegal armed groups are active and involved in the drugs trade throughout the department and particularly near the border with Panama.
 If you intend to travel to the whale-watching towns of Bahia Solano and Nuqui, only do so by air and don’t travel inland or along the coast out of town.

 If you travel to the ‘Lost City’ in the Sierra Nevada de Santa Marta, you should only do so as part of an organised tour.